 17) Visit Whitehaven Beach

-Accessible by boat, plane or helicopter, this 7km stretch of beach is like none other.
+Accessible by boat, plane or helicopter, this 7km stretch of beach is like no other.

-As it is located off the Great Barrier Reef, you’ll have amazing opportunities to snorkel and get an up-close and personal with the sea creatures who call this place home.
+Whitehaven Beach is located off the Great Barrier Reef, so you’ll have amazing opportunities to snorkel and get up-close and personal with the sea creatures who call this place home.

-Not only is the sand as white as snow, but it’s also as soft as the coziest thing you’ve ever felt, so soft that as you walk along the beach you’ll hear it squeak underneath your feet.
+Not only is the sand as white as snow, but it’s also as soft as the coziest thing you’ve ever felt.
+The sand is so soft that it squeaks underneath your feet as you walk along the shore.

-At the northern end of the beach is Hill Inlet, accessible by a short bushwalk and well worth the small hike.
+At the northern end of the Whitehaven Beach is Hill Inlet lookout, accessible by a short bushwalk and well worth the small hike.

-The view from the top is one of the best vantage points in the Whitsundays with the most spectacular views of the beach.
+The view from the top is one of the best vantage points in the Whitsundays.

-It’s highly recommended that you book a cruise that will take you out to here, as it is the best way to see this natural splendour.
+It’s highly recommended that you book a cruise that will take you out to here, as it is the easiest way to get to Whitehaven Beach from Airlie Beach.

 18) Venture out to Hydeaway Bay

-If you’re the kind of traveller who loves an off the beaten track adventure then this destination is definitely for you.
+If you’re the kind of traveller who loves an off the beaten track adventure full of natural beauty then this destination is definitely for you.